mpolden/journal/README.md

 possible to pin records to a group using the record ID.
 Pinning takes precedence over matching patterns.
 Record IDs can be found with `journal ls --explain`.

+A monthly budget can be set per group by with the `budget` key.
+When listing records for multiple months, the budget will be multiplied by the number of months in the time range.

+E.g. with `budget = -50000` and *2018-05-13 - 2018-07-05* as the time range, the
+total budget displayed will be `2 * -50000 = -100000`.

+Note that the budget is specified as one-hundredth of the currency. `budget = -50000` means a budget of *-500.00 NOK* .

 Unwanted records may pollute the journal (e.g. inter-account transfers), these records can be ignored entirely by setting `discard = true` on the matching group.